Investin-pro/Investin_docs/docs/manager.md

 <!-- ### Swap fee

-The contract will keep a count of swaps done by the manager and if the fund's performance is above the minimum return set during fund creation, they will be allowed to collect the fee they spent on swapping. `Manager is expected to keep the swap fee in base token of the fund, they won't be able to collect the fee in case the funds are invested in other assets` -->
+The contract will keep a count of swaps done by the manager and if the fund's performance is above the minimum return set during fund creation, they will be allowed to collect the fees they spent on swapping. `Manager is expected to keep the swap fee in base token of the fund, they won't be able to collect the fee in case the funds are invested in other assets` -->

 ### Performance fee